Yuzhuo-li/TEENA/README.md

 # Citation
 Please cite this paper when using TEENA for your publications:

 *Yuzhuo Li, Renzhe Lyu, Shuai Chen, Yejun Wang, Ming-an Sun.
 TEENA: an integrated web server for transposable element enrichment analysis in various model and non-model organisms.
-2024, Submitted.*
+2024, Nucleic Acids Res, gkae411.*

 See also `https://sun-lab.yzu.edu.cn/TEENA/cite/`